gatsbyjs/gatsby/docs/docs/adding-search-with-algolia.md

 }
 ```

-And finally we should also add some CSS.
-The `Styled` components wrap the components we wrote earlier to add styling to them.
+And finally, you should also add some CSS.
+The `Styled` components wrap the components you wrote earlier to add styling to them.
 If you wish to use a different CSS framework, you can skip these.
 In that case, replace `StyledSearchBox` with `SearchBox`, `StyledSearchResult` with `SearchResult` and `StyledSearchRoot` with `<div>` in `index.js`.

 ```jsx:title=src/components/search/styled-search-root.js
 import styled from "styled-components"